mesosphere/dcos-docs-site/pages/1.10/installing/oss/upgrading/index.md

 ## Summary

-This document provides instructions for upgrading a DC/OS cluster from version 1.9 to 1.10.
-If this upgrade is performed on a supported OS with all prerequisites fulfilled, this upgrade _should_ preserve the state of running tasks on the cluster.
+If an upgrade is performed on a supported OS with all prerequisites fulfilled, this upgrade _should_ preserve the state of running tasks on the cluster.
 This document reuses portions of the [Advanced DC/OS Installation Guide][advanced-install].

 **Important:**